 Preheat the oven to 375°F: Brush or rub a baking sheet with a thin layer of olive oil.

-Combine all the ingredients in a food processor, except baking soda and flour: Add the chickpeas, onion, garlic, 1/4 cup parsley, and 1/4 cup cilantro to the bowl of a food processor.
+Combine all the ingredients in a food processor, except baking powder and flour: Add the chickpeas, onion, garlic, 1/4 cup parsley, and 1/4 cup cilantro to the bowl of a food processor.
 Sprinkle the olive oil, lemon juice, and spices over top.

 Pulse until the ingredients are mixed: Pulse the food processor 10 or 12 times, until the chickpeas are chopped and all the ingredients are mixed.